 2014 – Implements new curriculum with majors in Journalism, Strategic Communications, Cinema & Television Arts, Communication Design and Media Analytics

 2015 – Partnering with business school on new M.S. in Management degree track in Corporate Communications

 Communication is central to our lives and to our world.
 Our mission is to prepare students to be exemplary communicators in an increasingly diverse, interactive and global age.

 To fulfill this mission, we provide dynamic undergraduate and graduate programs where students learn to appreciate the roles, responsibilities and social impact of media around the world.
 We value freedom of expression and the importance of serving the public good.

 We are committed to helping students become better writers, speakers, creators and thinkers.
 We want them to learn and innovatively harness the technologies that are transforming the way we communicate.
 We promote the primacy of accuracy, integrity, professional standards and ethical principles.

 We prepare students for careers and lives of purpose through excellent classes, outstanding student media, professional internships, entrepreneurial experiences and other forms of engaged learning.

 The Elon Eleven states the values and competencies that we want all Communications students to achieve.
-As a requirement of national accreditation, the school’s assessment plan seeks to ensure that the curriculum provides balance and depth among these values and competencies.
+As a requirement of national accreditation, the Communications department's assessment plan seeks to ensure that the curriculum provides balance and depth among these values and competencies.